-World Tennis Tour (WTT) Tournaments must comply with the provisions of the 2023 WTT Regulations and the 2023 WTT Organisational Requirements (this document, also referred to as the "Requirements").
+World Tennis Tour (WTT) Tournaments must comply with the provisions of the 2024 WTT Regulations and the 2024 WTT Organisational Requirements (this document, also referred to as the "Requirements").
 These only refer to Men's and Women's WTT Tournaments and not to WTT Junior Tournaments.

-Any sanctioning National Association and the Tournament Organiser where separate (jointly the "Applicant") awarded a one (1) year sanction on the Men's or Women's WTT Calendar shall be subject to, and shall be bound by and comply with the WTT Regulations, ITF Return to Tennis Protocols and the ITF Guide to Recommended Health Care Standards, each of which may be amended from time to time.
+Any sanctioning National Association and the Tournament Organiser where separate (jointly the "Applicant") awarded a one (1) year sanction on the Men's or Women's WTT Calendar shall be subject to, and shall be bound by and comply with the WTT Regulations, ITF Return to Tennis Protocols and the ITF Guide to Recommended Health Care Standards for Tennis Tournaments, each of which may be amended from time to time.

-Applicants are advised that this document entitled and the "Guide to Recommended Health Care Standards for Tennis" are essential reading prior to completion and submission of a Tournament application.
+Applicants are advised that this document entitled and the ITF Guide to Recommeded Healthcare essential reading prior to completion and submission of a Tournament application.
 Responsibility for ensuring compliance with these documents lies with the National Association, which must also ensure sufficient financial securities are in place.